textcreationpartnership/A00201/README.md

 ##Content Summary##

 #####Front#####
+Articles
-Articles to be enquired of in the visitation of the Dioces of London, by the reuerende father in God
+to be enquired of in the viſitation of the Dioces of London, by the
+Reuerende Father in God
 #####Body#####

+1. Articles to be enquired of in the viſitation of the Dioces of
+London.
+1571.

+    _ The tenor of the othe, miniſtred to the Churchwardens and ſworne men.

 **Types of content**